Tziarra King: College career

-King attended North Carolina State University where she played for the NC State Wolfpack women's soccer team from 2016–2019.
+King attended North Carolina State University where she played for the NC State Wolfpack women's soccer team from 2016 to 2019.
 She was one of two players nominated by the Atlantic Coast Conference for the 2020 NCAA Woman of the Year Award, after being the conference's first women's soccer player to win the Scholar-Athlete of the Year award.